Red Flags in Legal Marketing Contracts

 When you encounter red flags, push back.
 Request changes.
 If they won’t budge on unreasonable terms, that tells you everything about how the relationship will go.

 Walk away from contracts that protect only the agency.
-Find partners who structure relationships for mutual success.
+Find partners who structure relationships for mutual success, with clear marketing ROI expectations built into the agreement.